Henry Wright (planner): Hi-Pointe DeMun

-Also in St. Louis, The Hi-Pointe DeMun Historic district straddles the border of St. Louis (Independent City) and the suburb of Clayton, St. Louis County, Missouri.
+Also in St. Louis, The Hi-Pointe DeMun Historic district straddles the border of St. Louis (Independent City) and the suburb of Clayton in St. Louis County.
 Platted in 1917 and 1923 respectively, Wright prepared the plat for the Hi-Pointe subdivision and was a trustee, and likely had input in the later design of the DeMun Park plat by his close associates Julius and Fredrick Pitzman.
 The two subdivisions include 484 residential and commercial buildings and detached residential garages.
 Most of the construction of the subdivisions was completed by 1930 and the district retains a high degree of integrity from that period with 455 contributing resources.
 The area was designed to include four small parks to provide open and recreational space for residents.
-In the early years a streetcar line located on DeMun avenue in the middle of the district provided transportation and today the former streetcar bed provides additional green space.
+In the early years, a streetcar line located on DeMun Avenue in the middle of the district provided transportation.
+Today, the former streetcar bed is set aside as green space.

 Sunnyside Gardens

 Wright and Clarence Stein designed Sunnyside Gardens, in the Sunnyside neighborhood of the New York City borough of Queens, was one of the first developments to incorporate the "superblock" model in the United States.
 The complex was constructed from 1924 to 1929.

 The residential area has brick row houses of two and a half stories, with front and rear gardens and a landscaped central court shared by all.
 This model allowed for denser residential development, while also providing ample open/green-space amenities.
 Stein and Wright served as the architects and planners for this development, and the landscape architect was Marjorie Sewell Cautley.
 These well-planned garden homes are listed as a historical district in the National Register of Historic Places, and are also home to one of the only two private parks in New York City.

-Recently, on Tuesday, April 17, 2007, there was a hearing for landmarking on Sunnyside Gardens.